Paying your rent in public housing

 - in person at any Australia Post Office

-- mail a cheque or money order to any Department of Housing and Community Development office.
+- mail a cheque or money order to your local housing office.